Float the San Juan

-Participants are responsible to bring appropriate clothing and footwear.
-Please contact us if you have questions.
+Participants are responsible for bringing appropriate clothing and footwear.

 Will there be a place for me to store all my things while on the trip?

-Yes, you will be able to drop off any belongings not needed for the trip at your residence hall during your assigned time (to be announced).
+Yes, you will be able to drop off any belongings not needed for the trip at your residence hall when you move in on Saturday.

 When should I arrive?